-Requires the student to calculate voltage; current; resistance; and power and energy of series, parallel, and combinational series-parallel resistive circuits with DC power supplies.
-The student is also asked to: calculate equivalent resistance, measure these circuit parameters, and verify the results of calculations; properly use laboratory test equipment; and calculate resistance to extend the range of meter movements.
+Requires the student to calculate voltage; current; resistance; and power of series, parallel, and combinational series-parallel resistive circuits with DC power supplies.
+The student is required to: calculate all circuit parameters, measure circuit parameters, and verify the results of calculations by proper use of laboratory test equipment; and computer applications.
+Students must also calculate resistance to extend the range of meter movements.